ksniderbel/belly-button-challenge/README.md

 Finally, this will be published at https://ksniderbel.github.io/site/.

-This work was done with other students:  Haritha Koleti, Michelle Petras, and Carment Wiggens.
+This work was done with other students:  Haritha Koleti, Michelle Petras, and Carmen Wiggens, as well as help from Sheri Rosalia, TA.